Gatsby’s Ghost

 Welcome…

-When I opened a clothing store twenty-five years ago, I thought I should tell how I knew what I was talking about when it comes to clothing, fabric, fitting and all.
+When I opened a clothing store I thought I should tell how I knew what I was talking about when it comes to clothing, fabric, fitting and all.
 You know, show some authority on the subject.
 So I wrote a book about how to dress, based on the idea that there were five “levels,” five categories of time and place in our lives that call for different kinds of apparel.

 Current Location